Which animal has cube-shaped poo? This one!

-- Wombats usually poop on slightly raised places like stones, sticks, or clumps of grass.
+- Wombats usually poo on slightly raised places like stones, sticks, or clumps of grass.

-- They use their poop to mark territories and attract mates.
-One hypothesis (or idea) for why wombat poop is cube-shaped is that this shape makes the poop less likely to roll away.
+- They use their poo to mark territories and attract mates.
+One hypothesis (or idea) for why wombat poo is cube-shaped is that this shape makes the poo less likely to roll away.

-Create your own wombat poop out of scrunched-up paper, playdough, clay, or modeling clay.
-Make two types of poop: round-shaped poop and cube-shaped poop.
+Create your own wombat poo out of scrunched-up paper, playdough, clay, or modeling clay.
+Make two types of poo: round-shaped poo and cube-shaped poo.
 Now, have some fun!
-Place the two types of poop on raised or rounded surfaces, such as a log, an upside down bowl, or a rock.
-Test what happens.
+Place the two types of poo on a flat surface.
+What happens to the poo?
+Now, place the two types of poo on a raised or rounded surface (for example, a log, an upside down bowl, or a rock).

 What did you find?
 (In science, these are called your findings or results.)

-Did one type of poop roll off the surface or surfaces you tested more easily?
+What happened on the flat surface?
+What happened on the rounded surface?
+Did one type of poo roll off the rounded surface more easily?

-Wombats use poop to send important messages to other wombats.
-Scientists think that poop that remains in place might make a more effective wombat phone!
+Wombats use poo to send important messages to other wombats.
+Scientists think that poo that remains in place might make a more effective wombat phone!

-- Why is wombat poop cube-shaped, according to researchers?
+- Why is wombat poo cube-shaped, according to researchers?

 - What is a group of wombats called?